UGLimusic/uglix2/README.md

 - `thinfonts` : use Fira Sans Light instead of Fira Sans
 - `latinmath` : use Latin Modern Math instead of Fira Sans Math

+## Extras

+- Macros & Templates for TeXstudio